 We are a molecular diagnostics company that focuses on genomic solutions that resolve diagnostic ambiguity, thus enabling physicians to make more informed treatment decisions at an early stage in patient care.
-By improving preoperative diagnostic accuracy, we aim to help patients avoid unnecessary invasive procedures while reducing healthcare costs.
-Our first commercial solution, the Afirma Thyroid FNA Analysis, or Afirma, centers on the proprietary Afirma Gene Expression Classifier, or GEC, which is becoming a new standard of care in thyroid nodule assessment.
-The Afirma GEC helps physicians reduce the number of unnecessary surgeries by approximately 50% by employing a proprietary 142-gene signature to preoperatively identify benign thyroid nodules among those deemed indeterminate by cytopathology alone.
+By improving diagnostic accuracy, we aim to help patients avoid unnecessary invasive procedures while reducing healthcare costs.
+Our first commercial solution, the Afirma Thyroid FNA Analysis, or Afirma, centers on the proprietary Afirma Gene Expression Classifier, or GEC, which is becoming a new standard of care in thyroid cancer diagnosis.
+The Afirma GEC helps physicians reduce the number of unnecessary surgeries by approximately 50% by employing a proprietary 142-gene signature to identify benign thyroid nodules among those deemed indeterminate by cytopathology alone.
 An additional 25 genes are used to differentiate uncommon neoplasm subtypes.
-We have demonstrated the clinical utility and cost effectiveness of the Afirma GEC in multiple studies published in peer-reviewed journals and established the test's clinical validity in a study published in The New England Journal of Medicine in 2012.
-The comprehensive Afirma offering also includes cytopathology testing and the Afirma Malignancy Classifiers, launched in May 2014.
-Since we commercially launched Afirma in January 2011 through June 30, 2016, we have received 270,000 fine needle aspiration, or FNA, samples for evaluation using Afirma and performed over 60,000 GECs to resolve indeterminate cytopathology results.
+We established the Afirma GEC's clinical validity in a study published in The New England Journal of Medicine in 2012 and have demonstrated the test's clinical utility, cost effectiveness and analytical validity in over 20 studies published in peer-reviewed journals.
+Since the commercial launch of Afirma in January 2011 through September 30, 2016, we have received 290,000 fine needle aspiration, or FNA, samples for evaluation using Afirma and performed over 65,000 GECs to resolve indeterminate cytopathology results.

-In April 2015, we accelerated our entry into pulmonology, our second clinical area, with the launch of the Percepta Bronchial Genomic Classifier, which we obtained through our acquisition of Allegro Diagnostics Corp., or Allegro, in September 2014.
-The Percepta classifier is designed to improve the diagnosis of lung cancer, thus helping to reduce unnecessary invasive, risky and costly procedures in patients with suspicious lung nodules and lesions that were initially found on CT scans.
-Clinical validation data from two multicenter, prospective studies - AEGIS I and II - were published in July 2015 in The New England Journal of Medicine.
-Our initial focus is on building our library of clinical evidence, including clinical utility, for the Percepta classifier, while we work to secure reimbursement coverage for the test from Medicare and private payers.
-In February 2016, the first clinical utility study for the Percepta classifier was published in CHEST, the official journal of the American College of Chest Physicians.
-As of June 2016, more than 40 thought-leading academic and other institutions around the country are offering Percepta to their patients during this initial stage of commercialization.
+In April 2015, we accelerated our entry into pulmonology with the launch of the Percepta Bronchial Genomic Classifier, which we obtained through our acquisition of Allegro Diagnostics Corp., or Allegro, in September 2014.
+The Percepta classifier is designed to improve lung cancer screening and diagnosis by helping to reduce unnecessary, invasive, risky and costly procedures in patients with suspicious lung nodules and lesions, typically found on CT scans.
+The 23-gene classifier identifies patients with lung nodules who are at low or very low risk of cancer following an inconclusive bronchoscopy result, making it possible to monitor these patients with CT scans in lieu of invasive diagnostic procedures.
+Clinical validation data from two prospective, multicenter studies, AEGIS I and II, were published in July 2015 in The New England Journal of Medicine.
+In February 2016, the first clinical utility study for the Percepta classifier was published in CHEST, the official journal of the American College of Chest Physicians, suggesting that use of the Percepta test could reduce unnecessary surgeries and other invasive procedures by as much as 50% in the evaluated patient population.
+Also in February 2016, analytical verification data for the Percepta classifier were published online in BMC Cancer, establishing the quality and reproducibility of our testing processes.
+As of September 2016, three Medicare Administrative Contractors have issued draft local coverage policies that, if finalized, would cover Percepta for Medicare-eligible patients in those regions.
+As of September 2016, more than 40 thought-leading academic and other institutions around the country are offering Percepta to their patients during this initial stage of commercialization.